Our Yoga style

 Our classes will always be different even though there is a common framework.
 We like to let our instructors use their knowledge and creativity to mix things up and make your practice different, every time.

 Our styles are based on the principles of breath – pranayama, movement – asana and awareness – meditation.
 These are the foundation blocks of our 3 styles which welcome from beginners through to experienced yogis.

 The benefits of a warm practice

-Our room is set at a warm temperature ranging from 27˚C to 30˚C.
+For Hot Yoga our room is set at a warm temperature around 30˚C.